Rmj

 0 2 * * * /usr/bin/batch-command

-Save the exit the user crontab file and the cron daemon will automatically pick up the changes and begin executing the scheduled jobs.
+Save the job and exit the user crontab file, and the cron daemon will automatically pick up the changes and begin executing the scheduled jobs.
+This capability is essential for real-time job orchestration, including complex processes integrated with SQL databases and various apps via REST API to enable file transfer and more.

 How do you schedule jobs in Linux?